-Each Saturday's ride will be progressively longer, and the terrain incrementally more challenging, than the week before.
+Each Saturday's ride will be a little longer, and the terrain incrementally more challenging, than the week before.
 One of the B-SIG's goals is to build endurance and strength by riding harder and longer each week, generally in 10% increments.

-The B-SIG coordinator and leaders will initially place you in a group of your cycling peers based primarily on your time in the first week classification ride.
-(Six laps around Prospect Park; approximately 20 miles.)
+The B-SIG Coordinator and leaders will initially place you in a group of your cycling peers based primarily on your time in the first week classification ride.
 Our goal is to match riders with similar levels of fitness and ability.
-Groups that are well matched this way progress faster and the participants find the rides more enjoyable.
+Over the years, we've found that groups that are well matched speed-wise progress faster and the participants find the rides more enjoyable.
 Consequently, it is important that you make sure you are comfortable with your fit in your group.
-Generally, the self-classification works well as an initial placement tool.
-But it is not perfect.
-If you find yourself in the wrong group, talk to your group's captain and leaders and they will help you move to a more suitable group.
+Generally, the classification ride system works well as an initial placement tool.
+But it's not perfect.
+If you find yourself in the wrong group, talk to your group's leaders and they will help you move to a more suitable group.

-Note: Don't put off the conversation with your leaders if you are uncomfortable.
+Don't put off the conversation with your leaders if you are uncomfortable.
 We require all changes be made BEFORE the third ride.
-There is nothing to be gained by suffering in a group that is too fast, or too slow for you.
-So, speak up!
+There is nothing to be gained by suffering in a group that is too fast or too slow for you.
+Speak up!
 It makes our job easier.
+At the same time, respect the judgement of the leaders.
+Most of them have been doing this a long time.